 Course Load and Credit: Students enroll in four courses and may earn up to 16 units.

-Activities and Other Program Features: Students do a weekend homestay with an Australian family.
-Field work involves students with the local community.
-There is a one-week mid-semester break.
+Activities and Other Program Features: Field work involves students with the local community.
+There is also a multi-day hike in the Daintree National Park.

 Accommodation: Students share eight-person cabins at the Center for Rainforest Studies, nestled at the edge of the world's oldest rainforest.

 Dates: Fall or Spring.
 Fall semester runs from early September to mid December; Spring semester runs from early February to early May.